telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 When using multicolumn headers, using an index is not allowed.
 In such scenarios, please use a field name or a column object as a method argument.

+> The method ignores and does not resize [hidden](#configuration-columns.hidden) columns.
+>
+> Auto-fitting all columns at once is a resource-intensive operation and is not recommended.
+A better option is to auto-fit only a few columns that have the most variable content in terms of length.
+Alternatively, disable scrolling and allow the [browser to adjust all column widths automatically](/controls/data-management/grid/appearance#widths), according to their content.

 #### Example - autofit a column by index

     <div id="grid"></div>